realworldocaml/book/en/interfacing-with-C.md

 +---------+----------+----------+- - - - -
 ```

-Tuples, records and arrays are all represented identically at runtime, with a
+Tuples, records and arrays are all represented identically at runtime as a
 block with tag `0`.
 Tuples and records have constant sizes determined at
 compile-time, whereas arrays can be of variable length.
 While arrays are
 restricted to containing a single type of element in the OCaml type system,